 • A student who felt that his future was ruined because he did not enter one of the top secondary schools.
 He ended up in his last choice, a new school without a proven track record.
 There he met caring teachers who moulded his character, and who gave him leadership opportunities in his CCA.

 I have come to the realisation that while attending a top school may put a shine on our children’s CV, getting into one will not make or break their future.
 In fact, it may be the stress of getting into one or surviving there that breaks them.

-I therefore welcome the announcement by the Acting Education Minister (Schools) Ng Chee Meng that all secondary schools will each offer two distinctive programmes in various domains by next year to “enable more students to benefit from the DSA scheme and tap on the range of programmes our schools offer”.
+I therefore welcome the announcement by the Acting Education Minister (Schools) Ng Chee Meng (at the time this article was published) that all secondary schools will each offer two distinctive programmes in various domains by 2017 to “enable more students to benefit from the DSA scheme and tap on the range of programmes our schools offer”.